SeanHeelan/claude_opus_cve_2023_0266/README.md

 Demonstration that Claude 3 Opus does not understand CVE-2023-0266 and does not find it (Demo 1).
 Even if told where the bug is Opus does not find it, and hallucinates the presence of lock acquisitions (Demo 2).
+"Prompt engineering" (aka telling the LLM exactly how to find the bug) also doesn't work (Demo 3).

 This Project Zero
 [blog post](https://googleprojectzero.blogspot.com/2023/09/analyzing-modern-in-wild-android-exploit.html) describes